• Skip to primary navigation

 Of course you can buy some from the grocery store on your next outing, but this Homemade Chili Sauce is so much better.

-Let's talk about how we make chili sauce, shall we?
+Let's talk about how to make chili sauce, shall we?

 Chili Sauce Ingredients